 - This creates the zoom effect in PowerPoint you saw at the start of this tutorial.

 Isn’t the effect interesting?
-Once you learn the base technique, you can improvise on the method to suit your need.
+By learning the base technique, you can customize it to suit your needs.

-If you have an issue with the quality of photos when using ‘grow’ animation, see this article for a solution.
+If you have an issue with the quality of photos when using the 'grow' animation, you can find a solution in this tutorial.

 Variations of the Zoom Effect in PowerPoint

 It takes a lot of time and effort to create professional quality custom animated slides for your business slides.
 Most business presenters don’t have the time to create such high-quality slides for themselves.
-That’s why we came up with this ‘750+ Advance Animated Templates for PowerPoint’.
+This is the reason we came up with a collection of 750+ Advanced Animated Templates for PowerPoint.

-Here is a variation of picture animation from the pack…
+Here is a variation of the picture animation from the pack…